-Although the Fund commits to invest in Sustainable Investments with an environmental objective within the meaning of the SFDR, the minimum share of EU Taxonomy-aligned investments is 0%.
+The Fund commits to a minimum of 90% of Sustainable Investments with an environmental objective within the meaning of the SFDR.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?